 Leveraging the content you’ve created or the content you’ve had created for you is a great way to get as much bang for your buck as possible.
 From one investment in a 1000 word blog post, you can generate a week’s worth of content on other forums.
 This is one of the reasons if you do not intend to create your own blog posts that you hire an experienced writer familiar with tech.
 You need a blog post strong enough to carry the attention you intend to generate for it once it’s posted.

 It’s understandable why you might feel overwhelmed when it comes to creating content.
 Though you can eventually begin to promote the content on your blog and use it to grow your business, you first need to get started.
 A content schedule makes it easier to do this.
-A solid schedule gives you a map through creating content over a certain period of time.
+A solid schedule gives you a map by creating content over a certain period of time.
 It also takes the pressure off generating ideas as you go.

 If you aren’t sure where to begin, gather a few trusted members of your team together or set aside a few hours to be alone with your thoughts.
 Begin jotting down ideas about topics in your industry you’d like to discuss.
 Peruse other blogs and see what people in your industry are talking about.
 Turn to trade publications or newsletters that are in your inbox for ideas.